 Change in #Units: For the seven remaining properties to be converted under RAD, HACA does anticipate there will be some displacement of residents and a possible change in the types or number of units during or after the RAD conversion process.
-This may include new additional units to each property as feasible and or a transfer of units to other properties existing in current HACA Public Housing properties or Austin Affordable Housing Corporation's portfolio, a subsidiary of HACA.
+This may include new additional units to each property as feasible, disposition of scattered site homes and/or a transfer of units to other properties existing in current HACA Public Housing properties or Austin Affordable Housing Corporation's portfolio, a subsidiary of HACA.